dgrisham/wenv/README.rst

         mkdir -p "${XDG_CONFIG_HOME:-$HOME/.config}/wenv/wenvs"
         cp template "${XDG_CONFIG_HOME:-$HOME/.config}/wenv

-4. In order for Wenvs to work with `tmux`, the following line should be added to your `zshrc`:
+4. In order for wenvs to work with `tmux`, the following line should be added to your `zshrc`:

     ::

         eval "$WENV_EXEC"

-    This makes it so that the Wenv associated with a given tmux session can be loaded whenever a new pane or window is opened within that session.
+    This makes it so that the wenv associated with a given tmux session can be loaded whenever a new pane or window is opened within that session.
 5. Put the `completion.bash` file wherever you like, and add the following lines to source it in your Zsh profile (or another Zsh startup file):